ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 ## What is provided in this project?

-`large-generated-project` is not generated when the repo is cloned, you have a few ways recommended ways of generating.
+`large-generated-project` is not generated when the repository is cloned, you are required to run the source generation task.
-`large-generated-project` is delivered with 3 additional gradle tasks:
+`large-generated-project` is delivered with 2 additional gradle tasks:

-- `:examples:large-generated-project:generateIntelliJIDEACommunityLikeRepository` to generate a repository that has the same kind of structure as `intellij-community` repository
-    - low number of matched source files (54)
-    - high number of non-matched source files (231023)
-- `:examples:large-generated-project:generateLargeRepository` to generate a large repository
-    - high number of matched source files (2000, with between 1 and 5 fields per class)
-    - low number of non-matched source files (100)
+- `:examples:large-generated-project:generateSources` to generate sources for the plugin to run on, it has 2 properties
+  - `-PiconSourcesCount` the number of sources generated that represents a Java source containing icons, they are matched by the icon generation task of the plugin
+  - `-PirrelevantSourcesCount` the number of sources generated that represents other files, that are not matched by the icon generation task of the plugin, they are just noise
-- `:examples:large-generated-project:cleanGeneratedSources` to clean the all the generated sources, to restart some testing
+- `:examples:large-generated-project:cleanGeneratedSources` to clean the all the generated sources, to do another test

 ## Run the example

-First, clone the repository and publish the plugin locally, if not already done:
+First, clone the repository, if not already done:
 ```
 git clone https://github.com/ArchangelX360/gradle-icon-generator-plugin.git
 cd gradle-icon-generator-plugin